cainmagi/Dockerfiles/manual-session/backend.md

 To view the **contents** of these manuals, click [here](../manual-session).

-## Workflow of saving a image with the bash window lost
+## Workflow of saving an image with the bash window lost

 > * Updated on 4/20/2022
 > * Should work with ver 1.4+ images

 In the basic manual, we suggest that users can launch the container in the backend mode.
-In this case, the desktop will remain open even we close our Putty session.
+In this case, the desktop will remain open even after we close our Putty session.
 However, if we are using this mode, we can not get access to the bash window where the VNC services are managed.

 * **Step 1**: For example, if we run the backend mode with such a command: